i-v-lana/batch-poe-implementation/README.md

-# Installation and Usage Instructions
+# Installation and User Documentation

 ## Step 0: Clonning this repository
 Create a folder with some name *name*.
 Clone the repository as a subfolder of *name*.
 Installer will then create a folder *include* in *name*.